 - Baby otters are called pups. (source)

 Activity 3: The cattail is a common plant seen along rivers.
-Have your child make this craft as you share some common cattail facts.
+You can show your child a real one here.

 - The common cattail grows in the backwaters of rivers and streams